Mregojos/GCP-LLM-Deployment/README.md

 ---
 ## Objective
 * To test the new multimodal model capabilities
+* To develop web apps and cli using the multimodal model
+* To add database for storing prompts and outputs history
 * To deploy the new multimodal model using GCP services

+---
+## Tech Stack
+* Google Cloud, Vertex AI Models, Python, Streamlit, PostgreSQL, Psycopg2

 ---
 ## Prerequisite